-10.1.4 Speed Masters
+11.1.4 Speed and Size Masters

-Playbacks can be assigned to a Speed Master which allow you to control the speed of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).
+Playbacks can be assigned to a Speed Master and/or a Size Master which allow you to control the speed and size of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).

-There are eight possible Speed Masters which allow you to separately control the speed of different playbacks, if you need to.
+There are eight possible Speed Masters and four Size Masters which allow you to separately control the parameters of different playbacks, if you need to.

-A playback is assigned to a Speed Master by pressing [Playback Options] then [Speed Source].
+A playback is assigned to a Speed/Size Master by pressing [Effects] then [Speed Source] or [Size Source] in the Playback Options.
 The following speed sources are available: